noahmelngailis/time_series_steps_project/README.md

 ## Time_Series_XML
 This notebook pulls in the exported health data in xml form into a notebook.
+We need to validate the data between the two data sets

 ### Next Steps:
     - Reshaping xml df to have hourly walking numbers